Join the Griffin's Guide HUNTING newsletter

 * Place of kill is the location where the animal expired and was first recovered.

 - Hunters should use their DNRid number when checking in a deer or turkey via the Internet or Maryland Big Game Registration Phone Line.
 The DNRid number is printed on all hunting licenses.
-Landowners hunting without a license need to obtain a free DNRid number, see ‘Notes’ on Hunting Without a License.
+Landowners hunting without a license need to obtain a free DNRid number (see Licenses, Stamps, & Permits).

 - Important: At the end of the Internet or telephone check-in, a Confirmation Number will be issued which must be recorded in the Confirmation Number space on the Big Game Harvest Record.